Bach's Missa of 1733: Bach's intentions with the composition

 Augustus the Strong, King of Poland and Elector of Saxony, died on 1 February 1733.
 He had converted to the Catholic Church in order to ascend to the throne of Poland in 1697.
 During a period of mourning, no cantata performances were permitted in Leipzig, interrupting Bach's normal work of a weekly cantata performance.
 Bach was free to compose a Kyrie–Gloria Mass for the court of Dresden, where the successor was the later Augustus III of Poland.
 Bach presented the parts of the works to him with a note dated 27 July 1733, in the hope of obtaining the title "Saxon Electoral Court Composer":

 In deepest Devotion I present to your Royal Highness this small product of that science which I have attained in Musique, with the most humble request that you will deign to regard it not according to the imperfection of its Composition, but with a most gracious eye ... and thus take me into your most mighty Protection.

 A different translation of this polite understatement is "an insignificant product of the skill I have attained in music."
 In the note, Bach also complained that he had "innocently suffered one injury or another" in Leipzig.
 Petitions to the new ruler after the death of the previous one, as the one sent by Bach, were not exceptional in nature: similar petitions by musicians to August III included those of Jan Dismas Zelenka (unsuccessfully competing with Johann Adolph Hasse for the post of Kapellmeister), Johann Joachim Quantz and Pantaleon Hebenstreit (a Lutheran court church director).
-What was exceptional was that Bach accompanied his petition with a composition of considerable dimensions — a liturgical composition, no less — which was surprising in that Bach was then employed as a Lutheran church composer and was here presenting a work for the Catholic liturgy.
+What was exceptional was that Bach accompanied his petition with a composition of considerable dimensions — a liturgical composition, no less — which was surprising in that Bach was then employed as a Lutheran church composer, and indeed was identified as a devout Lutheran, but was here presenting a work for the Catholic liturgy.